Contact: Jennifer E. Vitale

 INTERDISCIPLINARY STUDIES 395.
 (3)

 PUBLIC SERVICE INTERNSHIP RESEARCH PROJECT.
 The internship, required of students in the Public Service Program, is to be combined with a research project.
 The internship and research project are closely supervised by a faculty member.
 Internships are arranged to complement the course work in the Public Service Program.
 Credit is awarded only following a public defense of the completed research project.
-The defense follows the pattern established for honors papers.
 Prerequisite: Interdisciplinary Studies 375.
 Offered: fall semester.

 INTERDISCIPLINARY STUDIES 440.
 (3)